Lionsberg/lionsberg-wiki/Lionsberg System Design/Lionsberg Core Documents/Provisional Trust Manifesto.md

 - And we were ready to advance into the next round of resourcing, partnership and engagement.

 ## Investments Prior to August 2022
+The development work through August 2022 has been financed solely by [[Jordan Nicholas Sukut]] through the Lionsberg 501(c)(3) public charity, resulting in a pure, transparent, and publicly accountable structure with no obligations to anyone but [[One]] and [[All]].

+Dozens of people have invested time, ideas, and expertise to help advance the platform and community.

 [[Left Off Here]]